stephen-riley/AnnaSim/README.md

 To install:

 (Note: if you have previously installed AnnaSim, you must first uninstall it.
 See below.)
-1. Download or pull this source code.
+1. Download this repo using the GitHub Desktop app or via command line: `git clone https://github.com/stephen-riley/AnnaSim`
-2. `cd` into this directory.
+1. From the command line, `cd` into this directory; eg. `cd AnnaSim`
-3. `dotnet pack`
+1. If you have previously installed AnnaSim: `dotnet tool uninstall --global AnnaSim`
-4. `dotnet tool install --global --add-source src/nupkg AnnaSim`
+1. Build and install AnnaSim: `dotnet pack && dotnet tool install --global --add-source src/nupkg AnnaSim`

 To uninstall:
 `dotnet tool uninstall --global AnnaSim`